stealthHat/.dotfiles/README.md

 A simple repo to save my .files with a [autorice](https://github.com/stealthHat/.dotfiles/blob/master/install/autorice-deploy) script

 ### autorice will do:
-  * setup the best mirrors for my country (brazil)
+  * Setup the best mirrors for my country (Brazil)
-  * configure pacman to look pretty
+  * Configure pacman to look pretty
-  * makes symbolic links of my dotfiles to $HOME (within their respective folders)
+  * Makes symbolic links of my dotfiles to $HOME (within their respective folders)
-  * install yay
+  * Install yay
-  * install all the apps and repositories on [progs.cvs](https://github.com/stealthHat/.dotfiles/blob/master/install/progs.csv) (including my builds of [suckless ](https://suckless.org/) tools)
+  * Install all the packages and repositories on [progs.cvs](https://github.com/stealthHat/.dotfiles/blob/master/install/progs.csv) (Including my builds of [suckless ](https://suckless.org/) DWM ans Slstatus )
-  * install oh-my-zsh
+  * Install oh-my-zsh
-  * setup vim plug
-  * setup tmux plug
+  * Setup tmux

 disclaimer:
    only tested on Arch linux (fresh install is recommended) this repository needs to be in $HOME/git for the autorice script works